Appraisal Waiver - Good or Bad?

 Different Than An Appraisal Waiver Letter

-An Appraisal Waiver Letter is different than the Appraisal Waiver, or PIW, we are talking about here.
-An Appraisal Waiver Letter is a notice to the lender where the loan applicant waives his/her right to receive the appraisal at least three business days prior to loan closing.
+A Waiver Letter is different than the Appraisal Waiver, or PIW, we are talking about here.
+A Waiver Letter is a notice to the lender where the loan applicant waives his/her right to receive the appraisal at least three business days prior to loan closing.
 In this scenario, the appraisal still happens - but the loan applicant is waiving their right to review it.
 Why?
 If the appraisal comes in late, it can delay the closing.
 But signing away the right to review means you (the loan applicant) have no recourse if you find out from the appraisal that you have overpaid for the home.